apathetic-tools/snippets/docs/text/utf8-emoji-icons-by-category/README.md

 - ✅ Emoji can stand in for icons anywhere that accepts text
 - ⚠️ Appearance may differ across platforms; use SVGs for a **consistent look**
-- B/W or monochrome icons are often rendered in color on some platforms.
+- *B/W* or monochrome icons are often rendered in color on some platforms.

-> [!TIP]
-> If writing on GitHub, you can use convenient shortcodes for many emoji.
-See the [Github Emoji Cheat Sheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/github-actions-auto-update/README.md) to check which ones are supported.
-You can also paste UTF-8 emoji directly without using shortcodes.

-> [!NOTE]
-> See the [Unicode Full Emoji List v17.0 (mirror)](https://unicode-org.github.io/emoji/emoji/charts-17.0/emoji-list.html) for a complete list of 4,802 characters, with more coming out all the time.

-We've highlighted some of our favourites here.
+We've highlighted some of our favourites here!

-## What are some alternatives?

-> [!TIP]
-> See our [Astro Starlight Icons by Category Snippet](../../docs/astro-starlight/icons-by-category/README.md) for inspiration when using that framework for even more options including SVG icons.

 ## Navigation & Arrows